 All moneys received by the Authority and the proceeds of bonds and other debt instruments are required to be used solely for transportation purposes benefiting the member jurisdictions.
-Of the HB2313 revenues received, 30% are distributed to member jurisdictions based on revenues generated in the jurisdiction, for transportation projects and purposes authorized under Section 33.2-2510 and selected by the member jurisdiction.
-The remaining 70% of the HB2313 revenues are first pledged to the payment of bonds and other debt instruments with the remaining revenues available to fund technical and analytical costs in support of Transaction the required regional transportation plan; and regional multimodal transportation projects including mass transit projects that increase capacity for the benefit of the member localities.
+Of the total revenues received, 30% are distributed to member jurisdictions based on revenues generated in the jurisdiction.
+These revenues must be used for transportation projects and purposes authorized under Section 33.2-2510 and selected by the member jurisdiction.
+The remaining 70% of the revenues are first pledged to the payment of bonds and other debt instruments with the remaining revenues available to fund technical operational and analytical costs in support of Transaction, the required regional transportation plan; and regional multimodal transportation projects including mass transit projects that increase capacity for the benefit of the member localities.